From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Order-Enhanced Contrastive Learning

 \subsection{Application to Age Estimation and AIFR}

-The proposed OrdCon is versatile and can be applied to two key age-related tasks: age estimation and AIFR.
-As shown in Fig.\ref{fig:architecture} OrdCon learns age features that can be directly used for age estimation.
+The proposed OrdCon is a new contrastive learning framework, and we apply it to two key age-related tasks: age estimation and AIFR.
+As shown in Fig.\ref{fig:architecture}, OrdCon learns age features that can be directly used for age estimation.
 Once age progression is modeled during the contrastive learning stage, a regression loss, such as L1 loss, can be used to map the learned features to their corresponding labels.
 For age estimation, the L1 loss is formulated as:

 where $w_{fc}$ represents the function learned by a fully connected layer.

 For AIFR, on the other hand, since both identity and age features need to be learned, we use a multitask encoder with two fully-connected layers in parallel to learn these two sets of features simultaneously.
 Additionally, following \cite{wang2024cross}, age groups are used instead of specific ages, as usually there are no significant visual changes within a short time span.